OpenBMB/ChatDev/README.md

 ## ⚖️ License

-- The purpose of ChatDev is exclusively for research purposes.
+- Source Code Licensing: Our project's source code is licensed under the Apache 2.0 License.
+This license permits the use, modification, and distribution of the code, subject to certain conditions outlined in the Apache 2.0 License.
-- The source code is licensed under Apache 2.0.
+- Project Open-Source Status: The project is indeed open-source; however, this designation is primarily intended for non-commercial purposes.
+While we encourage collaboration and contributions from the community for research and non-commercial applications, it is important to note that any utilization of the project's components for commercial purposes necessitates separate licensing agreements.
-- The datasets are licensed under CC BY NC 4.0, which allows for non-commercial use only.
-It is important to note that any models trained using these datasets should not be employed for purposes other than research.
+- Data Licensing: The related data utilized in our project is licensed under CC BY-NC 4.0.
+This license explicitly permits non-commercial use of the data.
+We would like to emphasize that any models trained using these datasets should strictly adhere to the non-commercial usage restriction and should be employed exclusively for research purposes.

 ## Star History